Seaside Modern: Art and Life on the Beach

 James studied History at Pembroke College, Cambridge, and has written a dozen books including Sunday Times Art Book of the Year 2016, ‘The Lost Watercolours of Edward Bawden.’

 He lectures independently and for The Arts Society around Britain and beyond.

-Main image: Wilhelmina Barns-Graham, Untitled (View of St Ives), 1943 ©Wilhelmina Barns-Graham Trust.
-Image courtesy of the Ingram Collection.
+Main image: William Roberts, The Seaside, 1965-6.
+Image courtesy of the Arts Council Collection, Southbank Centre, London, © Estate of John David Roberts, courtesy of the William Roberts Society by permission of the Treasury Solicitor.
 1. Eric Ravilious, Rye Harbour, 1938.
 Image courtesy of the Ingram Collection.
 2. Eileen Agar, Photograph of a Beached Tree, taken in Perros Guirec, France, 1936.
 Photo © Tate.
-3. Eric Ravilious, Anchor and Boats, Rye, 1938.
+3. Eric Ravilious, Anchor and Boats, 1938.
 Private collection.